Web App Development in 2025: A Comprehensive Guide

 JavaScript

 JavaScript is the principal client-side programming language for any type of web development.
-And nearly 100% of web developers use JavaScript for coding client-side behaviour into their website or web application.
+Nearly 100% of web developers use JavaScript to code client-side behavior on their websites or web applications.

 This is because JavaScript allows developers to build dynamic websites.
 Basic functionality like scrolling bars and clickable buttons are all the spawn of JavaScript programming.